 - 2 bay leaves

-Place the vegetable trimmings in a large stock pot or dutch oven.
-Fill the pot just above the trimmings with cold water and add crushed garlic cloves (skins and all), peppercorns and bay leaves.
+- Place the vegetable trimmings in a large stock pot or dutch oven.
+Fill the pot just above the trimmings with cold water and add crushed garlic cloves (skins and all), peppercorns, bay leaves, fresh herbs and salt.

 Don’t Forget To “Pin It” For Later!